realSunyz/SunyzNET/src/docs/peering/direct.md

 ---
-title: Direct Peer
+title: Direct Session
 next: false
 ---

-# Direct Peer
+# Direct Session

-Please contact us.
+We support tunnel sessions using GREtap, VXLAN, WireGuard, and so on.

+Due to complexity and other considerations, requests for direct peering are evaluated on a case-by-case basis.

 You can find our contact information [here](/about/contact).